joemclean/ipiplatform/README.md

 IPI Platform

-Created by: Kirk and Sung and Mike
+Created by: Kirk and Sung and Mike and Danielle